-- Click the Update now button.
+- Click the Update now link.

 Veeam also supports a grace period after the license expiration date.
 For subscription license, it lasts for 30 days, for rental license — 2 months.
 During this period the product will be running, but a warning about license expiration (grace period) will appear in the main window and in the sessions information.

 You must update your license before the end of the grace period.
-If you do not update the license until the end of the grace period, the following measures will be taken:

 Messages that can appear in the automatic license update session log are listed in the Appendix A. (Similar messages are received as pop-ups after you force the immediate update.)